viamrobotics/docs/docs/extend/modular-resources/create-subtype.md

 Viam uses [protocol buffers](https://protobuf.dev/) for API definition.

 To define a new subtype, you need to define the messages and methods of the new API in [protobuf](https://github.com/protocolbuffers/protobuf), generate all necessary [protobuf module files](https://buf.build/docs/generate/usage/), and then write code in Python or Go to implement the higher level server and client functions required.
-The following steps guide you through this process in more detail.
+The following steps guide you through this process in more detail:

 1. Decide whether your subtype is a {{< glossary_tooltip term_id="component" text="component" >}} or a {{< glossary_tooltip term_id="service" text="service" >}}.
   If it provides an interface to control hardware, it is a component.